OpenSats/website/public/static/opensats-grant-application-template.md

 ## Video Application

-A video is required if you request $21,000 or more.
+A video is required.
 It must be exactly 2 minutes long.
 Paste a public link.
 See the Application FAQ for why the length matters.

 **Video Link:**